JamesSkemp/words/content/post/git-posh-git-commands.md

 +++
 title = "Git/posh-git commands"
-summary = "After frustration with GitHub for Windows, thanks to Google+ I've completely switched to posh-git.
+description = "After frustration with GitHub for Windows, thanks to Google+ I've completely switched to posh-git.
 Here are the commands I end up using." draft = false comments = true date = "2013-09-25T20:58:10-05:00"